roboconf/roboconf.github.io/en/user-guide-snapshot/target-in-memory.md

 # Execute real recipes?
 False by default.
 #in-memory.execute-real-recipes = false

+# Force an IP address for the in-memory agent.
+#in-memory.ip-address-of-the-agent =
 ```

 Here is a complete description of the parameters for Amazon Web Services.